 Our contract assets and liabilities are reported in a net position on a contract-by-contract basis at the end of each reporting period.
 If the net position is a contract asset, the current portion is included in Other current assets and the non-current portion is included in Other assets in the Consolidated Balance Sheets.
-If the net position is a contract liability, the current portion is included in Other liabilities and the non-current portion is included in Other liabilities in the Consolidated Balance Sheets.
-As of December 31, 2023 and 2022, no contracts were in a net asset position.
+If the net position is a contract liability, the current portion is included in Contract liabilities and the non-current portion is included in Other liabilities in the Consolidated Balance Sheets.
+As of December 31, 2024 and 2023, no contracts were in a net asset position.

-The following table presents the net contract liability balances as of December 31, 2023 and 2022:
+The following table presents the net contract liability balances as of December 31, 2024 and 2023:

-In millions Location in the Consolidated Balance Sheet December 31, 2023 December 31, 2022 Current portion of contract liabilities Contract liabilities \$ 325 \$ 356 Non-current portion of contract liabilities Other liabilities \$ 29 \$ 31
+In millions Location in the Consolidated Balance Sheet Decem ber 31, 2024 De cember 31, 2023 Current portion of contract liabilities Contract liabilities \$ 315 \$ 325 Non-current portion of contract liabilities Other liabilities \$ 29 \$ 29

-For the years ending December 31, 2023, 2022, and 2021, the Company recognized \$245 million, \$251 million, and \$271 million, respectively, in revenue that was included in contract liabilities as of December 31, 2022, 2021, and 2020, respectively.
+During the twelve months ended December 31, 2024, 2023, and 2022, the Company recognized \$259 million, \$245 million, and \$251 million, respectively, in revenue that was included in contract liabilities as of December 31, 2023, 2022, and 2021, respectively.